 The PS5 and Xbox Series X have finally landed in Australia at $749 a piece — and they’re offering an awful lot for that price.
 So if you wanted to enjoy that same quality experience on PC, just how much would it cost?

 Before we begin, there’s a few caveats we need to highlight.
 Games on aren’t built to take advantage of NVMe drives the same way they’re benefiting on consoles, so even on the fastest PCI-e 4.0 drive today you won’t get substantially better loading times than, say, a regular SSD.
-Price is also a major factor, so top-tier PC GPUs like the RTX 3090, RTX 3080 — they’re totally out of the question.
+Price is also a major factor, so top-tier PC GPUs are totally out of the question.

 I’m also going to discount the cost of a keyboard and a mouse in the PC build.
 Those are accessories the majority of people generally already have on hand — or can acquire from a friend for nothing in a pinch.
 Similarly, the cost of a monitor won’t be counted.
 This one’s pretty straightforward: we don’t factor in the cost of a TV when buying a console, and so it makes sense not to add the premium into a PC build either.